 Surgery After Weight Loss

-Surgery after weight loss (body-contouring surgery) is performed to reduce, enlarge or lift specific areas of the body.
+Surgery after weight loss (Circumferential Body Lift Surgery) is performed to reduce, enlarge or lift specific areas of the body.
 For the best results, surgery should not be undertaken until weight has stabilized, and at least one to two years after the occurrence of significant weight loss.
 The success of this procedure depends largely on age, and size, shape and tone of the treatment area.
 Surgery after weight loss offers long-term results and can allow patients to enjoy greater self-confidence.

 Good candidates for surgery after weight loss are individuals who: